devopstrainers1/Jenkins-Docker/README.md

 - this post-build stage removes the locally built Docker image to avoid cluttering the Jenkins server.

-## Jenkins Environment Variables

-The pipeline uses environment variables to configure and customize the build and deployment process.
-Here's how to create and configure environment variables in Jenkins:

 ## Environment Variables
 The pipeline uses several environment variables to configure and customize the build and deployment process: